ngl4/formation_journey/1-on-1-w-Mentor/README.md

 - Stella's current experience at Formation start-up company is full of learning and growing opportunities and she got the chance to take on ownership on certain sectors of the product as well!
 - Overall, one biggest takeaway for me is when I heard Stella mentioned her story from being `bored` working as Accountant to being `excited` and being `challenged`as Software Engineer at Formation.
 The decision and transition from one stage to another are full of `fruitful` memories, they seem to be a `crazy` experience, but I think that is what makes the work life more `meaningful`!

+## Mentor Kemet Dugue (06/05/22)
+Wow!!
+I am really surprised how much I have learned from the 1 hour and 15 mins coffee hour session with Kemet!!
+Thank you so much for being so prepared and for sharing so many insights and your experience!
+Appreciated it!!

+**Reflection & Takeaways:**
+- Kemet's journey to tech is defintely really inspiring!
+From humanities major, self-taugtht + Bootcamp fullstack development, start-up to Big tech work experience.

+- `Luck & Preparation` are just as important to get his first tech role.

+- When picking a company, it can be opinionated and everyone has a different answer to this.
+It is crucial to do some researches through `networking`, read reviews on `Glassdoor or Blind`, and also based on the conversation with the hiring manager, `be aware of how they answer your questions on their team culture`

+- Knowing what are the fundamental values that you are looking for in a company ie,
+  - `work-life balance`
+  - `learning opportunities`
+    - stipends for higher education and conferences
+    - being able to work with talented senior software engineer
+    - documentation
+    - Besides working, it is crucial to make a learning plan that is best for your career journey
+  - `collaborative work environment`
+    - ie, I am able to feel safe to ask questions and not feel like I am on an island
+  - `ownership` in projects - how to grow into the next level of the engineering ladder

+- There are many different factors when we finally decide to move on to a new company.
+I think I like the answer from Kemet regarding the `feeling of closeness with the engineering product`.
+When we are working on a product that we do not use, it is hard to feel motivated to work on the engineering side of the product.
+Besides working with amazing group of engineers, I feel like it will be amazing, just like what Kemet has mentioned, if I could work on a product that I feel more `closeness` with as well!

+- Levels of engineering role can be different for different companies.
+  - Square: L3 (entry), L4 (mid), L5 (senior).
+  - Microsoft: 59-60 (entry), 61-62 (mid), >62 (senior + others)
+  - Here is a [great document](https://assets.ctfassets.net/1wryd5vd9xez/6bDnTwb4H7bfiFvg55ldRR/b1cb8514f0afd0a4050991d35ccbac03/Square_Software_Engineering_Career_Ladder.pdf) that Kemet has shared with me regarding the different levels of engineering roles and responsibilities.
+  - Entry
+     - can you code?
+  - Mid
+      - for those who have 2+ years of work experience
+      - less handholding
+      -  a little more ownership compares to entry
+      - solution may be more elegant

+- `Assessing our skill level` of engineering through both our understanding of our skillsets/worth and from the market view through interviewing for self-assessing purposes.

+- Big Tech vs Startup
+  - Big Tech:
+    - `Standardized`
+      - engineering process
+      - developer workflow (internal tooling to help with productivity)
+      - same format, productive
+      - more politics
+        - promotion: based on who you know
+    - stand-up with your team
+      - updates of your progress
+      - updates on your features
+      - your sprint
+    - PM Meeting
+    - On-call (when there are incidents)
+    - A lot of meetings (around 40% of the meetings do not have any values)

+  - Startup:
+    - `free-form`
+    - format is different (not standardized as big tech)

+_(the above are general points, but they can all depend on the company you are working for)_

+- Big Tech:
+  - possible dealing with time zone issues (working with co-workers from all around the world and with different time zones)
+  - Benefit: the company will take the employee's health into consideration and will conduct surveys to get some insights on how employees are feeling.
+They will take immediate response ie, provide 5 additional mental health days for employees.
+This is an example from Microsoft.

+- Know what type of questions to ask and `don't try to ask explicity` ie, for work life balance, you can ask `how often are your daily stand up?`, `what are the pain points?`, etc. This heps you to get a signal on the company

+- Key is `network`

+- Continuous education and learning using `Notion` to take notes, and to read `Hacker News` or listen to `podcasts` to make sure to keep the knowledge up-to-date.
+And being a mentor at Formation has also been helping Kemet for always be prepared with Algo and Data Structure knowledges in order to help fellows at Formation. `Pramp` is also another great software to practice for coding interview.

+- Last but not least, Kemet has reminded me:
+  - Be intentional
+  - Be truthful to yourself
+  - Know what you want
+  - Stick with them
+  - Always assess/test the market

 ## ____ ()